cbeckwit/git_exercise/chapter1.md

 Growing up, he doesnt know how to speak human language.
+But he speaks fluent wolvelish!
 He eats raw meat and drinks blood just like every other wolf does.
+He died of stomach infection at age of 5 due to dirty raw meat.